tetengo/tetengo.cpp/README.md

 To generate the documents, open a command prompt, and execute the command `doxygen` in the top directory.
-Doxygen will output the documents into the directory `doc` in the work tree.
+Doxygen will output the documents into the directory `doc`.

 ```bat
 > doxygen